-E. Summerson Carr is an Associate Professor at the School of Social Service Administration, and an affiliate of the Department of Anthropology and the Center for Gender Studies.
-As a sociocultural and linguistic anthropologist who conducts ethnographic studies of social work and allied “helping professions,” Professor Carr seeks to highlight what is fundamentally cultural about professional practices and organizations.
-More specifically, her work to date examines how culturally rooted ideas about language and personhood shape social work interventions and social welfare administration, which in turn, refine these ideas by processing people and problems in accordance with them.
+E. Summerson Carr is an Associate Professor at the School of Social Service Administration, and an affiliate of the Department of Anthropology and the Center for the Study of Gender and Sexuality.
+As a sociocultural and linguistic anthropologist who conducts ethnographic studies of social work and allied professions, Professor Carr highlights the cultural dimensions of professional practices and institutions.
+More specifically, her work to date examines how culturally rooted ideas about language and personhood shape clinical interventions and social welfare administration, which in turn, refine these ideas by processing people and problems in accordance with them.
 She sustains broader interests in the cultural history of American psychotherapies, the politics of communication, the ethnography of complex institutions, and the anthropology of the United States.

-Professor Carr’s first book, Scripting Addiction: The Politics of Therapeutic Talk and American Sobriety (Princeton, 2010), traces the cultural and clinical history of American ideas about addiction and sobriety and closely examines how these ideas are put into play at a drug treatment program for homeless women in the Midwestern U.S., where she conducted extensive research.
+Professor Carr’s first book, Scripting Addiction: The Politics of Therapeutic Talk and American Sobriety (Princeton, 2010), traces the cultural and clinical history of American ideas about addiction and sobriety and examines how these ideas are put into play at a drug treatment program in the Midwestern U.S., where she conducted extensive research.
 The book addresses the puzzling question of why mainstream American addiction treatment entails rehabilitating drug users’ relationship to language as much as reconfiguring their relationship to drugs.
-The book received the Society of Linguistic Anthropology’s Edward Sapir Award, and has been reviewed by American Anthropologist, Choice, Contemporary Sociology, Ethnos, Hedgehog Review, Journal of the Royal Anthropological Institute, Qualitative Social Work, Social Service Review, Society, and Somatosphere.
+The book received the Society of Linguistic Anthropology’s Edward Sapir Award, and has been reviewed by American Anthropologist, Choice, Contemporary Sociology, Dicourse Studies, Ethnos, Hedgehog Review, Journal of Linguistic Anthropology, Journal of the Royal Anthropological Institute, Qualitative Social Work, Social Service Review, Social Anthropology, Society, and Somatosphere.

-Professor Carr is beginning a second book based on her ethnographic study of a behavioral therapy called Motivational Interviewing (MI).
+Professor Carr is currently writing a second monograph based on her ethnographic study of an increasingly prominent intervention called Motivational Interviewing (MI).
 The book documents how helping professionals learn, train, and institutionalize MI in various practice settings, and how their ideas about the nature and meaning of their work transform accordingly.
-As in her earlier research, she asks what is fundamentally American about this intervention, a question that takes on special relevance given MI’s increasing international applications.
+As in her earlier research, she asks what is fundamentally American about this intervention, a question that takes on special relevance given MI’s widespread international applications.

 At SSA, Professor Carr teaches a research class focused on ethnographic methods, the winter term of the required policy sequence, and an advanced HBSE course called, Drugs: Culture and Context.
-Carr has also taught doctoral seminars cross-listed in Anthropology, including Culture and Agency and Culture, Convention, & the Clinic.
 She co-sponsors The Council for Advanced Studies Workshop on United States Locations, which is dedicated to engaging currents in the anthropology of the United States.